prog1010/prog101/assignments/Assignment7.md

 # Rectangles

-There are multiple ways in which we can model a rectangle in programming.
+There are multiple ways in which we can model a rectangle in code.
 Here are two models:

 ![Rectangle representation](./img/rectangle.svg)

 In the first model we store the `(x, y)` pair where the rectangle starts and its `width` and `height`.
-A Javascript objet might look like this:
+A Javascript object might look like this:
 ```javascript
 {
     x: 20,